 Our Certified Raw Materials

-- 100% of the fish served in Brazil, Costa Rica, Panama, Puerto Rico and the Virgin Islands.
+- Fish: 100% of the fish served in Brazil, Costa Rica, Panama, Puerto Rico and the Virgin Islands is certified.

-- We do not use palm oil.
+- Palm oil: we do not use palm oil.
 The use by suppliers is 100% certified.

-- We work to certify that all our packaging comes from sustainable sources and complies with approved forest management practices.
+- Packaging: we work to certify that our packaging comes from sustainable sources and complies with approved forest management practices.
+100% of our fiber-based packaging comes from certified sources.